 Then Bun worked in a restaurant for seven months.
 The boss liked him and made him a bartender.
 Bun was 15 and served liquor long before he was able to drink a beer.

 Bun has three sisters and one brother.
 His brother is seven years older.
 I wondered why his brother was not the one to help the family.
-He had escaped poverty earlier by going to the temple and becoming a munk.
+He had escaped poverty earlier by going to the temple and becoming a monk.
 They can leave the monastery at any time.

 In Cambodia they really would rather have girls because their government offers no assistance to the elderly and girls will care for the parents.